 ♫ ♪ ♫ ♪

 - Take special care if under 18 - I'm going to be honest with you, there are some weirdos on the web looking to find info on under 18s, especially female ones.
-If you are a child blogger, you can't be naive think you're safe from predators.
-Please consider not sharing your location (village/town/city), school or even surname.
+If you are a teen blogger, you can't be naive think you're safe from predators just because you can't see them.
+Please consider not sharing your real location (village/town/city), school or even surname.
+These simple bits of information make it easier for dodgy people to get a good idea of who your are and where you are most likely to be living.

-- Holidays - Bloggers have been burgled while on holiday abroad!!
+- Holidays - A blogger and a journalist have been burgled while on holiday abroad!
 Yep, that's right!
 How?
 Well, they tweeted/blogged about being abroad and their house was found through a 'House Tour' blog post.
 That is really scary.
 If you are going to blog about a holiday, refrain from saying exactly where and when you are going!

 - Harassment - If you are getting anonymous hate comments, don't ignore it!
 You can remove the anon comment feature from your blog, but if it persists, screenshot the comments (for evidence) and contact the police.
 They have tracking tools and will sort it out for you.